nirajsonu/allfirebaseDemo/README.md

 # allfirebaseDemo
-This project helpful to understand firebase concept
+This project helpful to understand firebase concept.This project Used FirebaseAuth and Relatime Database